drewgates/raspberry_pi_intro/README.md

 ## What to buy:
-* [Raspberry Pi 3 Model B+](https://www.arrow.com/en/products/raspberrypi3b/raspberry-pi-foundation) - this is what we use in the classes at MakerspaceCT.
+* [Raspberry Pi 3 Model B+](https://www.arrow.com/en/products/raspberrypi3b/raspberry-pi-foundation) - this is what was used in class.

 **or**